Flynn500/Flynn-Wilson/README.md

 ## Dubious
 Dubious is a Python library for propagating uncertainty through mathematical expressions using Monte Carlo simulation, allowing uncertain values to behave like normal numerical objects.

-You can use `Uncertain()` objects as a wrapper for distributions.
-You can then add these objects together as if they were the values they represent, and calculate statistics about the resulting uncertainty.
+You can use `Uncertain()` objects as a wrapper for distributions, apply numerical methods, and calculate statistics about the resulting uncertainty.
 I had the personal constraint for dubious using minimal external libraries.
 Other than a library for fast array computation, I wanted to implement as much myself as is possible.

 An example:
 ```python